AidanHockey5/ESP8266_VGM_Player/README.md

 xxd -i YOURTRACK.VGM OUTPUTFILE.txt

-to automatically create an array-friendly format.
+command to automatically create an array-friendly format.
 Change the array length int to "music_length" and the array data type to "uint8 ICACHE_RODATA_ATTR music_data[]"

 Right now, there seems to be minor timing issues and there is no support for dynamic clock speeds.